Macro Cultural Debt

 But what happened instead is that we have spent most of our increased wealth on not regimenting our non-work lives.
 Instead of such things being arranged and regimented efficiently by big orgs, as in our work lives, we instead each make pretty autonomous and artisanal choices.
 For example, instead of wearing standard uniforms, living in dorms with shared bathrooms, and eating at cafeterias, we each vary and duplicate all this at great expense.
 (More)

 Such firms would plausibly produce max income people, except that such folks’ status would fall too far when others learned that their lives had been managed this way.
-As we created strong norms ridiculing such regimented and managed lives.
-So while modern rates of cultural evolution have greatly increased in areas where we’ve allowed strong evolution, we’ve prevented this in other areas.
+As we made strong norms ridiculing such regimented and managed lives.
+So while modern rates of cultural evolution have greatly increased in areas where we’ve allowed strong selection, we’ve prevented such strong selection in other areas.

-The modern world thus has a big split, variously described as STEM vs humanities, competition vs cooperation, profane vs sacred, and leisure vs work.
+The modern world thus has a big split, variously described as STEM vs humanities, quantitative vs qualitative, competition vs cooperation, profane vs sacred, and work vs. leisure.
 I’ll call them “system” vs “soul”.
-In the “system” areas, people and orgs frequently choose according to a low dimensional set of concrete metrics, driving big competitive orgs who use modern systems of concepts and organization to make those “numbers go up”.
-Like phone companies competing to make their phones cheap, light, long-lasting, big-screened, and high computing.
+In the system areas, people and orgs frequently choose according to a low dimensional set of concrete metrics, driving big competitive orgs that used modern systems of concepts, analysis, and organization to make those “numbers go up”.
+Like how phone companies compete to make their phones cheap, light, long-lasting, wide-ranged, big-screened, and high computing.

-In the remaining “soul” areas, in contrast, choices are either made mostly by individuals pressured to use vibes to express their individuality, creativity, and authenticity.
+In the remaining soul areas, in contrast, choices are made mostly by individuals pressured to use vibes to express their individuality, creativity, and authenticity.
 Like in friendship, love, parenting, art, entertainment, prestige, community, and voting.
-Or by folks who defer to specialists who aren’t monitored well enough to drive them to complete to well to produce or innovate in either the soul or system areas where they claim expertise.
-Like with priests who claim to produce religious soul, or education and medicine experts who claim to produce income or health.
+Or by folks who defer to specialists who aren’t monitored well enough to drive them to complete strongly to produce or innovate in either the soul or system areas where they claim expertise.
+Like priests who claim to produce religious soul, or education and medicine experts who claim to produce income or health.

-Maybe we could invent new methods for driving strong cultural evolution in soul areas.
-I’ve been exploring how autarchy might help.
-But until we find new better methods, the obvious solution is to allow the proven metric-driven for-profit orgs that have done so well so far in system areas to take control over soul areas, such as via for-profit orgs that manage governance, parenting, and style, as outlined above.
+Maybe we could invent new ways to drive strong cultural evolution in soul areas.
+I’ve been exploring how futarchy might help.
+But until we find new better methods, the obvious solution is to allow the proven metric-driven for-profit orgs that have done so well in system areas to take more control over soul areas, such as via for-profit orgs that manage governance, parenting, and style (as outlined above).
 Early visions expressed in novels like Pictures of a Socialist Future and We may well be have been surprisingly prescient.

 No offense, but the correct response to maladaption or a decayed current state, when possible, is to reset back to the last known good state.
 Bluntly, spiritual fitness requires a spiritual framework and community, which requires a religion and a church.
 Soulless orgs aren't going to fix the nihilism of modem life with metrics, there's no chance they are even capable of doing so, what is necessary is a return to God, the sacred, and the transcendental.
 Religious societies will outlast nonreligious ones.